sphinx-doc/sphinx/doc/development/theming.rst

 -----------------------------------------

 As a way to distribute your theme, you can use a Python package.
-This makes it easier for users to setup your theme.
+This makes it easier for users to set up your theme.

 To distribute your theme as a Python package, please define an entry point called ``sphinx.html_themes`` in your ``setup.py`` file, and write a ``setup()``